-Perhaps the most deliberate effort to bring alignment between broad planning activities was the work to bring forma alignment between Canada College's Strategic Goals <INSERT LINK> and the San Mateo Community College Districts' set of Strategic Priorities.
+Perhaps the most deliberate effort to streamline broad planning activities was the effort to align Cañada College's Strategic Goals <INSERT LINK> with the San Mateo Community College Districts' set of Strategic Priorities.

-In November 2008 the College Council hosted an open forum discussion on the college's strategic goals.
-The facilitated dialog included an exercise that asked attendees to priorities each of the college's eleven strategic goals.
-The dialog was initially framed by the results from a college wide survey asking participants to identify what they believed should be the college's primary strategic goals.
-After review of the survey findings and extensive discussion a concession was reached on the goals the college should pursue as a top priority.
-The CPC identified four college priorities as having the highest relevance to student learning and institutional success: (1) Evidence-based Decision Making; (2), Success in Basic Skills; (3), Excellence in Transfer Programs; and (4), Highly Responsive and Effective Workforce Programs.
-These goal priorities would become the foundation for nearly all future dialogs on college planning. <INSERT LINK TO POWERPOINT & CPC MINUTES> forum mapping exercise at the College Planning Council, to help identify linkages between college goals and the District's strategic priorities.
-Again, the exercise was informed by the results of a college wide survey on the priorities placed on the District's list of Strategic Priorities <INSERT LINK>.
-The meeting resulted in a discrete mapping of the college's four foundational goals to twenty two individual District level strategic priorities.
-The College Planning Council then distilled the District's twenty priorities into a prioritized list of ten.
-This list of ten District strategic priorities are those believed to have the most fundamental linkages to the college's core strategic goals.
-The Results of the exercise were forwarded to the District Strategic Planning Council and incorporated into their planning agenda for the 2009/10 academic year. <INSERT LINK TO POWERPOINT, CPC MINUTES & LINK TO itunes VIDEO>
+In November 2008, the College Council hosted an open forum discussion on the college's strategic goals.
+Participants were asked to prioritize the college's eleven strategic goals, which themselves had been determined in a campus wide survey.
+Review of the survey findings and extensive discussion led to a consensus on the college's priorities: (1) Evidence-based Decision Making; (2), Success in Basic Skills; (3), Excellence in Transfer Programs; and (4), Highly Responsive and Effective Workforce Programs.
+These goals would become the foundation for nearly all future college planning. <INSERT LINK TO POWERPOINT & CPC MINUTES>

+In February 2009, the College Planning Council took these four goals as the foundation from which to align our plans with those of the district.
+The director of planning facilitated an open forum mapping exercise at the College Planning Council to help identify links between the college's goals and the district's strategic priorities.
+Again, the exercise was informed by the results of a college-wide survey prioritizing the district's list of strategic priorities <INSERT LINK>.
+Participants mapped the college's four foundational goals to twenty-two district-level strategic priorities and then distilled the district's priorities into a prioritized list of ten, which. are fundamentally linked to the college's core goals.
+The results of this exercise were forwarded to the District Strategic Planning Council and incorporated into their planning agenda for the 2009/10 academic year. <INSERT LINK TO POWERPOINT, CPC MINUTES & LINK TO itunes VIDEO>